asi-wroclaw/git101/slides/slides.md

 Hark for this is main thing to remember from this section if you want your learning to proceed smoothly.

-Git has three states that your files can reside in: commited, modified, and staged.
+Git has three states that your files can reside in: modified, staged, commited.

 ## Three states